kdgosik/DefensePresentation/DefensePresentation.Rproj.md

  - Step 3: (Solution Path).
 Iterating Step for n times, which leads to a total of n nested candidate models.
 We then collect those models by a solution path $\mathbb{S} = \{\mathcal{S}^{(k)}: 1 \le k \le n\}$
 </small>

-FORWARD REGRESSION METHOD
+Forward Regression Method
 ========================================================
 type: exclaim

 <small>
-Assumptions for standard technical conditions needed to show screening consistency of forward regression [[4]](#/48)
+Assumptions for standard technical conditions needed to show screening consistency of forward regression (Wang 2012)
  - (C1) Normality assumption.
 Assume that both X and $\epsilon$ follow normal distributions.
  - (C2) Covariance matrix: $\lambda_{min}(\mathbf{A})~and~\lambda_{max}(\mathbf{A})$ represent, respectively the smallest and largest eigenvalues of an arbitrary positive definite matrix $\Sigma$.
 We assume that there exist two positive constants $0 \lt \tau_{min} \lt \tau_{max} \lt \infty$, such that $2\tau_{min} \lt \lambda_{min}(\Sigma) \lt \lambda_{max}(\Sigma) \lt \frac{1}{2}\tau_{max}$
  - (C3) Regression coefficients.
 We assume that $||\beta|| \le \mathcal{C_{\beta}}$ for some constant $\mathcal{C_{\beta}} \gt 0$ and $\beta_{min} \ge \nu_{\beta}n^{\xi_{min}}$ for some $\xi_{min} \gt 0$